 This form does not save your work in progress.
 We suggest you compose your responses in another program and copy and paste your answers in the fields below.

-- We accept non-English works but ask that you include a brief synopsis in English.
+- Description: We accept non-English works but ask that you include a brief description of your project in English.

 Copyright and Access